-84 rental units (as defined herein) for a total no greater than 136 rental units...with a 15% set aside of any new units that re constructed to be designated as affordable
+84 rental units (as defined herein) for a total no greater than 136 rental units...with

 5:80-26.1 et seq. ("UHAC") requirements and the Rules" of the New Jersey application for preliminary and major site plan approval for Block 1201, Lots 5 and 5.01 be deemed complete.
 The Applicant will comply with the completeness recommendations of the Board consultants except to the extent discussed and otherwise agreed to by the Hammonton Joint Land Use Board and the Applicant during the course of the hearings.